Im-diegollull/Trello-Clone/README.md

 #### Board
 1. As a user, I want to add a list to my board, So that I can define states such as "To Do", "In Progress", and "Done" to organize and track the progress of tasks effectively.
-2. As a user, I want to change the position of the list on the board, So that I can I can customize the layout according to the workflow the project needs.
+2. As a user, I want to change the position of the list on the board, So that I can customize the layout according to the workflow the project needs.
 3. As a user, I want to change the name of a list, So that it better reflects the current content or stage of the tasks within it.
 4. As a user, I want to be able to delete a list, So that I can remove stages that are no longer necessary for the projects organization.
 5. As a user, I want to be able to create a task (Informer), So that I can add new tasks to my project, ensuring the work can be tracked through completion.
-6. As a user, I want to add a tittle to the task, So that it can be identified, facilitating communication and organization among the team members.
+6. As a user, I want to add a title to the task, So that it can be identified, facilitating communication and organization among the team members.
 7. As a user, I want to assign a status for the task, So that team members can see the progress and current state of the task
 8. As a user, I want to be able to change the status of the task by moving it between different columns (states), So that I can visually track and update the progress of tasks as they advance through various states.
 9. As a user, I want to add a description to the new task using action text, So that I can provide detailed information and context about the task.